 (2.7) - YO/ZQ-270/290 and EL-6990 not supported until release 2.7

 The CE-133T and CE-134TP cables appear to be identical.
 They may differ only in packaging.

 The CE-137T is an adapter for MAC serial cable to a CE-133T-type 15-pin interface.

 Note: Almost all of these links are now outdated, and are left here only for historical reference.

 Sharp USA Customer Service (warranty support, manuals etc): telephone 1-800-BE-SHARP

-Manuals: EL-series manuals ;YO/ZQ-series manuals ; OZ-series manuals; Other sites
+Sharp USA web site, Sharp Organizer Manuals: EL-series manuals ;YO/ZQ-series manuals ; OZ-series manuals (dead)

 Sharp USA changes their web site frequently, so direct links do not stay current very long.
-They tend to remove information which is not for current products, so it is often best to look for support information for older organizer models on Sharp web sites in other countries.
+They tend to remove information which is not for current products, so it is often best to look for support information for older organizer models on Sharp web sites in other countries, such as Sharp Australia.